 More serious, but less common side effects may include:

-Symptoms of an overdose may be more severe than side effects seen at regular doses, or two or more side effects may occur together.
+Symptoms of an overdose may be more severe than side effects seen at regular doses, or 2 or more side effects may occur together.
 Call for emergency medical services right away if you notice any of the following:

 Combining bupropion with other medications can increase your risk of seizures, as well as other potentially dangerous interactions.
 Examples of medications that can cause problems include: